rapaktech/inventory-tracking-api/README.md

 ## _API Use Guide:_
 To start the server:
 * Clone this repository
-* Open a terminal window in the root folder created
+* Open a terminal window in the root of the folder created
 * Run 'npm start'

 ### Functionalities: